scrapinghub/web-poet/docs/intro/overrides.rst

 Improving on external Page Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There would be cases wherein you're using Page Objects with :class:`~.OverrideRule`
+There would be cases wherein you're using Page Objects with :class:`~.ApplyRule`
 from external packages only to find out that a few of them lacks some of the
 fields or features that you need.

-Let's suppose that we wanted to use `all` of the :class:`~.OverrideRule` similar
+Let's suppose that we wanted to use `all` of the :class:`~.ApplyRule` similar
 to this section: :ref:`intro-rule-all`.
 However, the ``EcomSite1`` Page Object
 needs to properly handle some edge cases where some fields are not being extracted
 properly.
 One way to fix this is to subclass the said Page Object and improve its